Kenmac589/lab-analysis/analysis-notes/index.md

 ### Kinematics for DTR M6-M8

-- M6-preDTX-000019 video is fairly poor, so keep that in mind in terms of the model performance.
+- M6-preDTX-000019 video is fairly poor, so keep that in mind for the model performance.